 China Business.
 As explained above, the Chinese government maintains direct selling laws and regulations that differ materially from our other markets around the world.
 Although these laws and regulations permit direct selling, they impose a number of financial and operational restrictions, including a prohibition of pyramid selling and multi-level compensation systems.
 The Chinese government has also implemented a number of administrative and regulatory measures around direct selling to control these prohibited activities.
 To reduce the risk that the Chinese government might view BabyCare's business model as conflicting with these laws and regulations, BabyCare utilizes a business model that is different from the model we use elsewhere in the world.
-BabyCare's business model has been developed specifically for the China market and is based on, among other things: (i) BabyCare's communications with the Chinese government, (ii) BabyCare's understanding of how the government interprets and enforces these laws and regulations, and (iii) BabyCare's understanding of how other multinational direct selling companies operate in China.
+BabyCare's business model has been developed specifically for the China market and is based on, among other things: (i) BabyCare's communications with the Chinese government, (ii) BabyCare's interpretation of China's direct selling laws and regulations, as well as its understanding of how the government interprets and enforces these laws and regulations, and (iii) BabyCare's understanding of how other multinational direct selling companies operate in China.
 Consequently, individuals who join BabyCare in China are compensated under BabyCare's compensation plan, which has been established for China.
 Notwithstanding the foregoing, BabyCare has not received approval from the Chinese government that its business model, compensation plan or operations comply with applicable laws and regulations, including those pertaining to direct selling.